danskernesdigitalebibliotek/dpl-cms/README.md

 # dpl-cms

-This is the main repository used for building the core Drupal CMS which is used by the danish public libraries.
+This is the main repository used for building the core Drupal CMS which is used by the danish public libraries

 ## Running a local development